EMS US

 • Make time available for 4-6 individual mentorship meetings before the end of that quarter.

-• Provide honest feedback and useful, actionable suggestions in service of the service member’s personal and professional goals.
+• Provide honest feedback and useful, actionable suggestions in support of the servicemember’s personal and professional goals.

 Picture